AtomMaterialUI/material-theme-docs/docs/configuration/excluded-files-colors.md

 To do so, one must create a **Scope**.
 There you can define your pattern rules, which directories are included in the scope, which are excluded, and so on.
-Finally, add your new created scope in the File Colors list, and rise it up to the top so it won't be shrouded by previous file colors.
+Finally, add your new created scope in the File Colors list, and rise it up to the top, so it won't be shrouded by previous file colors.

 {% include figure.html content="/screens/scopes.png" caption="Scopes" %}